MartinLwx/martinlwx.github.io/en/lora-finetuning/index.md

 ## What's LoRA

+{{< figure src="/img/lora.jpg" >}}

 Since the era of LLM(large language model) arrived, fine-tuning LLM has become a challenge because the LLM models are extremely large, making it difficult to perform full fine-tuning.
 There are mainly two approaches: freeze the entire LLM and perform prompt tuning or In-context Learning; freeze the entire LLM **but** inserting trainable modules.
-Today, I will introduce the LoRA(**L**ow-**R**ank **A**daptation), which corresponds to the latter technical approach.
+Today, I will introduce the LoRA(**Lo**w-**R**ank **A**daptation), which corresponds to the latter technical approach.
 This is a work proposed by the Microsoft team[^1]

 The idea behind LoRA is quite simple.
 If you are familiar with deep learning, you should know that the parameters are updated by the gradient descent.
 Let's consider a weight matrix $\mathbf W_0\in\mathcal{R}^{d\times d}$(the subscript 0 here means it's the initial value), we can use $\Delta \mathbf W$ to denote the **relative change** to the initial value when it has been trained.
 After training, the parameters of this matrix will be